Physalis

 Physalis longifoliaground-cherry, long-leaved ground-cherry, wild tomatillo

-Distribution: Occurring chiefly east of the Cascades in Washington; occurring throughout much of North America.
+Distribution: Occurring chiefly east of the Cascades in Washington; British Columbia to California, east across North America to the Atlantic Coast.

 Habitat: Weed of cultivated fields and waste places.